How to Grow English Lavender

 Best Soil Type for English Lavender

-You can grow English lavender very easily as long as you provide it with the right soil and situation.
-It likes planting in a sunny place in free-draining soil with an alkaline pH (6.7-7.3).
+My garden wouldn’t be complete without lavender!
+It’s beautiful, bees love it, and it’s so useful in herbal skincare.
+As long as you provide it with the right type of soil and situation, it will grow in most gardens.
+It prefers living in a sunny location with free-draining soil and an alkaline pH (6.7-7.3).
 Because of this, you’ll often see it growing very happily in poor chalky soil.
-When I lived in London I used to walk past the most amazing lavender growing in an untended front garden.
-It grew on the other side of a low rundown stone wall which was undoubtedly giving it shelter and the right soil conditions.
+When I lived in London, I would often walk past a front garden with the most amazing lavender growing in it.
+It grew on the other side of a low, rundown stone wall, which was undoubtedly giving it shelter and the right soil conditions.

-If your soil is more acidic you can amend the site with garden lime to bring up the pH.
-English lavender also prefers being on the drier side so make sure it has plenty of drainage.
+If your soil is more acidic, you can amend the site with garden lime to bring up the pH.
+English lavender also prefers being on the drier side, so make sure it has plenty of drainage.
 If you have heavy soil, consider planting your lavender along a free-draining ridge.
-You create this by adding compost, grit, gravel, and stones to the soil and drawing it up.
+You create this by adding compost, grit, gravel, and stones to the soil and drawing it up into a mound.

-Though some varieties of lavender can be less hardy, English lavender can withstand cold winter temperatures, down to -10°F (-23°C).
-That makes it a hardy evergreen perennial that will grow in zones 5 to 9.
-Most English lavender varieties don’t do well in zones 10+, but I’ve read some accounts online of people who have had success.
+Although some varieties of lavender are less hardy, English lavender can withstand cold winter temperatures, down to -10°F (-23°C).
+That makes it a hardy evergreen perennial that will grow in zones 5-9.
+Most English lavender varieties don’t thrive in zones 10 and above, but I’ve heard of people who have had success.
 I think it’s a matter of getting a single plant and growing it, to see for sure.
-Don’t invest in more than that, in the case that English lavender sulks in your climate.
+Don’t invest in more than that, in case English lavender sulks in your climate.

 Tips on Planting English Lavender

-You can get lavender plants easily from most garden centers but you can also propagate them the year before you want to plant.
-It’s possible to grow lavender from seed, but it will take a year or two of growing before they’re ready to plant in the garden.
+You can get lavender plants easily from most garden centers, but you can also propagate them the year before you want to plant.
+It’s possible to grow lavender from seed, but it will take a year or two of growing before it’s ready to plant in the garden.

 Right, let’s say you’ve found the right place in the garden for English lavender: it’s in full sun, the soil is the right pH and free-draining, and it’s the middle to end of spring.
 It’s time to plant.